dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/15
+If you happen to be in London tomorrow (16th July), come to the eXtreme Tuesday Club (XTC) London's oldest agile meetup.
+It will be hosted again in East London hipsterlands 🧐 <https://www.meetup.com/extreme-tuesday-club-xtc/events/301157888>

 #### 2024/07/13
 Similar to "stumbling on software design" there often is a gap between what software development seems to be when you start compared to what you end up doing.
 I bet it's a natural tendency for any discipline, but are there any studies?